-- 1. Stop the Cb Response services on the server (only the master server if clustered). - a.
+- 1. Stop the CB Response services on the endpoint. - a.
 Open a command prompt with administrator privileges. - b.
 Execute the following commands:

 '''

 sc stop carbonblack

 sc stop carbonblackk

 '''

 2. Set the Sensor ID by setting the registry value SensorId in the registry key /HKEY LOCAL MACHINE/SOFTWARE/CarbonBlack/config to 0.